d4n3sh/thedaneshproject/content/posts/2008-05-26-twitter-clients-for-linux.md

 ---
 <img class="alignnone" src="http://farm3.static.flickr.com/2012/2524352558_c05c17cce5_o.jpg" alt="Twitter" />

-Know someone who&#8217;s never heard of [twitter][1]?
-I don&#8217;t.
+Know someone who's never heard of [twitter][1]?
+I don't.

 There are loads of twitter desktop clients out there for Windows.
-I&#8217;m a Linux person so twittering from my command line is just one of the many was I twitter.
+I'm a Linux person so twittering from my command line is just one of the many was I twitter.

 Linux and OpenSource Blog has published a list for desktop clients for Linux.
 Might come in handy for you.